Jzridar/Mod3-React-Front-End/README.md

 1. Using react-bootstrap for designing/styling

-2. Redux using "npm install react-redux @redux.js/toolkit" Redux using "npm install @redux.js/toolkit"

-3. Axios to make API requests using "npm install axios chart.js" to create charts
+2. Axios to make API requests using "npm install axios"

 **STEPS:**